vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/054/05_ko_addhA.md

 We can only discover so much.
 As for grammar, I take the yā́of d as a neut. pl.

 referring to sádāṃsi in c (so also Renou, though with a slightly different interpr. of the rest).
-Geldner (/WG) instead take it as a fem. nom. sg. referring to the pathyā̀in b, with c as parenthetical.
+Geldner (/Witzel Gotō) instead take it as a fem. nom. sg. referring to the pathyā̀in b, with c as parenthetical.
 I do not entirely understand the vratéṣu in d.
 The hidden commandments may be the laws that govern the further reaches of the cosmos.